 Horizon finally boards the flight when I get a rude shock... sometime in the 15 minutes after I hung up with NWA, I had been re-booked again on a different flight with a later connection in Memphis...landing 3-1/2 hours later than my already-delayed arrival.
 No problem, I board the aircraft and call up Northwest again to find out what happened...

-... and this time get the rudest, most horrifyingly incompetent bitch I have ever had the displeasure of speaking to in my 20 years of travel.
+... and this time get the rudest, most horrifyingly incompetent person I have ever had the displeasure of speaking to in my 20 years of travel.
 It went something like this:

 Me: Hello, I'm having a problem because of a mechanical delay in my Horizon flight #2155 out of Wenatchee.
 I had re-book a flight through Minneapolis, landing in Milwaukee at 4:38, but somehow I'm now booked on a connection through Memphis arriving at 7:05.

-Rude NWA Bitch: You are going to have to calm down while I pull up your record.
+Rude NWA Agent: You are going to have to calm down while I pull up your record.

-Me: Sorry, I am-- (I was GOING to say "I am in a hurry because I am on board a plane and they are going to close the cabin door in a minute," but the bitch cut me off in mid-sentence!!
+Me: Sorry, I am— (I was GOING to say "I am in a hurry because I am on board a plane and they are going to close the cabin door in a minute," but she cut me off in mid-sentence!!)

-Rude NWA Bitch: You need to take a deep breath and be calm before I can help you.
+Rude NWA Agent: You need to take a deep breath and be calm before I can help you.
 Now tell me your confirmation number.

-Me: Sorry, but I couldn't get to a pen, be-- (I was GOING to say "because I was in-line at the ticket counter when I re-booked and could reach my bag," but the bitch cut me off AGAIN).
+Me: Sorry, but I couldn't get to a pen, be— (I was GOING to say "Because I was in-line at the ticket counter when I re-booked and could reach my bag," but she cut me off AGAIN).

-Rude NWA Bitch (REALLY rudely): You really should be more prepared when you travel.
+Rude NWA Agent (REALLY rudely): You really should be more prepared when you travel.
 You should always have a pen with you to write down important things like this!!

-AND THIS IS WHERE THE f#@%ING BITCH HANGS UP ON ME!!
+AND THIS IS WHERE THE f#@%ING PIECE OF $#!T HANGS UP ON ME!!
 Yes, you read that correctly, SHE HUNG UP ON ME!!!